IAmCheese1231/MisuModels-ML/README.md

 # MisuModels-ML

-This code is a predictive software, running a sophisticated ensemble model with advanced backtesting to make real-time predictions.
+This project is mainly a predictive software, running a sophisticated ensemble model with advanced backtesting to make real-time predictions.
 It takes in user-inputted parameters for the model to grow off of, and allows for graphical and numerical analysis of each model results.